 View a gallery of images from Living Well Day - May 2017 held at the K2 Crawley as part of Dementia Awareness Week.

-Crawley’s first Dementia Ambassador is appointed
+Crawley’s Dementia Ambassador

 Touched by Dementia